AntoineMiras/Qt-AutoCAD-Color-Index/README.md

 ```

-Other way, use one of the premade example.
+Second case, use one of the premade aci_picker module.
-Two window are available, in function of if you use PyQt or PySide.
+Two versions are available, in function of if you use PyQt or PySide.
 Import one one of them and implement it in your project like in the below example:

-For PyQt
+For PyQt:

 ```python
 ...